Last updated on December 2nd, 2023.

 The name Hardy (often also House of Hardy) makes fly fishermen’s and women’s eyes glow around the globe.
 For the new season they come out with a range of new products.
 We got our hands on the new Hardy Ultralite #8 9ft6in rod – here is how it performs.

-My first ever fly rod was a Hardy Sirrus.
+My first ever rod was a Hardy Sirrus.
 I have been a big fan of their classic design ever since.
 Over the last few years the British manufacturer has added modern details to its products while still keeping some of the traditional features.
 The hard work has paid off: Hardy’s head designer Howard Croston won the 2020 FIPS World Championship using the brand’s Hardy Ultralite LL rod.

-Now Hardy presents the successor of its widely popular Zephrus series – the new Ultralite Sintrix NSX fly rods.
-The Hardy Zephrus was a fantastic all-around fly rod for all kinds of angling situations depending on the # you chose.
+Now the company presents the successor of its widely popular Zephrus series – the new Ultralite Sintrix NSX fly rods.
+The Hardy Zephrus was a fantastic all-around rod for all kinds of angling situations depending on the # you chose.
 The new Ultralite series does everything its predecessor did even a little better.
 Although it’s hard to believe, the designers of Hardy in Alnwick, England, managed to make the rod even lighter, a fraction more responsive and equipped it with the utmost in feel and precision.

 Great Attention to Detail